argwidthcounting/awc-test-suite/README.md

 # Argument Width Counting Test Suite

+***SEE [https://github.com/Ktrio3/awc-test-suite](https://github.com/Ktrio3/awc-test-suite) FOR ANY POTENTIAL UPDATES*** This is an old anonymized repo used for double-blind review.

 This repository contains the scripts and programs used to test AWC-enabled Clang.

 If you have not already, please see the aclang repository [here](https://github.com/argwidthcounting/awc-clang).